 GRAUNCH Potteries dialect word.
 Grind - as in teeth!
 At night, in bed, disturbing!

 GRAVER Equipment.
 Engraving tool.
 Decorating shop.
 A small tool with V - shaped section used to engrave lines on a copper plate to create part of the decoration.
 Also know as the burin.
 (Also the occupation?)

 GREAT WHEEL Equipment.
 Potting department.
 The throwers hand-turned wheel.

 On show at Gladstone Pottery Museum, Longton, Stoke-on-Trent, England

 back to top>

 GREEN Unfired.
-Pottey is green when it is still in the clay state but dry and hard not plastic.
+Pottery is green when it is still in the clay state but dry and hard, not soft and floppy.
 Before it is fired.

 GREENWARE Unfired pottery.

 GREEN SPOT Pottery fault.
 Can be serious in the manufacture of sanitary fireclay.
 The green spot is large (about an inch across - 2.5-3 cms diameter) and of an intense colour.
 Main cause is the presence of copper in the raw clay or from contamination by a particle of copper.

 GREENWARE Unfired ware.
 Dry and harder than leather hard.
 When it has been finally inspected it is ready for firing.